 South Carolina may be on the smaller size compared to some of the larger states out west.
 But what it lacks in size, it makes up for in gracious hospitality, mesmerizing history and genuine charm.
-In 2019, Charleston captured Southern Living’s prestigious title of the South’s Best City for the third straight year.
-Even those who don’t live in South Carolina find it captivating; the state rings up $22 billion annually in tourism.
+Charleston has captured Southern Living’s prestigious title of the South’s Best City several times.
+Even those who don’t live in South Carolina find it captivating; the state rings up $29 billion annually in tourism.
 So it’s not surprising that the state has plenty to offer to new residents, including a number of communities that rank well when it comes to safety.
 Let’s take a look the top 10 safest cities in the Palmetto State.
 Thinking about building your dream home in South Carolina?
 Find your perfect design at Houseplans.com.

 The Top 10 Safest Cities in South Carolina